Pokémon episodes removed from rotation: Episodes featuring Jynx

 Official artwork of Jynx's old design.
 Jynx's resemblance to negative racial stereotypes resulted in several episodes being removed from airing.

 Jynx is a species of Pokémon that was considered by Western audiences to be a racial stereotype, resembling blackface performance, and received significant controversy.
 Jynx's usually black skin was later changed to purple, and several other features were altered in order to minimize comparisons to a racist stereotype.
 Despite changes, many episodes featuring Jynx were never re-aired for Western audiences.
-A holiday episode titled "Holiday Hi-Jynx" was removed from airing, and minor cameos in the episodes "Stage Fight!" and "The Mandarin Island Miss Match" resulted in the latter two episodes being removed as well.
+A holiday episode titled "Holiday Hi-Jynx" was removed from airing, and minor cameos in the episodes "Stage Fight!" and "The Mandarin Island Miss Match" resulted in the later two episodes being removed as well.
 Jynx's prominence in the episode "The Ice Cave!" also led to that episode's removal.
 Future episodes of the show would later remove Jynx from the episodes it had made cameos in, and it would subsequently make very few appearances in the anime, with very few episodes after "The Ice Cave!" making Jynx an important character.